 Administrative Services Agreement

 The Company entered into an agreement, commencing on October 1, 2020, to pay the Sponsor up to $10,000 per month for office space, secretarial and administrative support services.
 Upon completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.
-For period from July 30, 2020 (inception) through December 31, 2020, the Company incurred $30,000 in fees for these services, of which $10,000 is included in accrued expenses as of December 31, 2020.
+For period the three and six months ended June 30, 2021, the Company incurred and paid approximately $30,000 and $60,000 respectively, in fees for these services.

 Related Party Loans

 In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company’s officers and directors may, but are not obligated to, loan the Company funds as may be required (“Working Capital Loans”).
 Such Working Capital Loans would be evidenced by promissory notes.
 The notes may be repaid upon completion of a Business Combination, without interest, or, at the lender’s discretion, up to $2,000,000 of the notes may be converted upon completion of a Business Combination into warrants at a price of $1.00 per warrant.
 Such warrants would be identical to the Private Placement Warrants.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under the Working Capital Loans.